-Elena Del Rio's work on the affective-performative and cinema, begins with the idea, borrowed from Agamben, that it is the moving gesture rather than the static image that is the cinematic element.
-About the inadequacy of analyzing a film's aesthetics, narratives and other aspects in terms of representation, she says - "The imposition of a totalizing picture of reality as structured meaning carried out by the representational approach left little, if anything, to the unstructured sensations that are like-wise set in motion in the film-viewing experience."
+Elena Del Rio works with the Deleuzian understanding of the body and sensation, rather than that of phenomenology.
+Since her work also deals with the performative in cinema and the body as the line of flight, she begins with the idea, borrowed from Agamben, that it is the moving gesture rather than the static image that is the cinematic element.
+About the inadequacy of analyzing a film's aesthetics, narratives and other aspects in terms of representation, she says - "The imposition 103 of a totalizing picture of reality as structured meaning carried out by the representational approach left little, if anything, to the unstructured sensations that are like-wise set in motion in the film-viewing experience."
 Of the various scholars that examine the film in terms of affect, rather than representation, both Barker and del Rio rely on Vivian Sobchack and Laura Marks.
 While Barker and Sobchack rely on phenomenology (specifically Merleau-Ponty), Marks and Del Rio work with furthering aspects of Delueze's work on the body.
 Del Rio says - "Deleuze's understanding of the body as an assemblage of forces or affects that enter into composition with a multiplicity of other forces or affects restores to the body the dimension of intensity lost in the representational paradigm."

-&lt;sup>95 Elena Del Rio, "Deleuze and the Cinemas of Performance: Powers of Affection", Edinburgh University Press, 2008.
+Elena Del Rio, "Deleuze and the Cinemas of Performance: Powers of Affection", Edinburgh University Press, 2008.